 A 2006 study by researchers at the Centers for Disease Control and Prevention, found that nearly three in four deaths among working youth were caused by vehicles and machinery.
-The report's authors found that young workers in agriculture were 3.6 times more likely to die than young workers in other sectors; a 15-year-old teen in crop production had six times the fatality rate of all 15-year-old workers.
-Despite these disturbing facts, the nation's agricultural lobby has steadfastly opposed increased youth safety regulations on farms.
+The report authors found that young workers in agriculture were 3.6 times more likely to die than young workers in other sectors; a 15-year-old teen in crop production had six times the fatality rate of all 15-year-old workers.
+Despite these disturbing facts the nation's agricultural lobby has steadfastly opposed increased youth safety regulations on farms.

 Agriculture's danger for teens is well documented.
-According to NIOSH, between 1995 and 2002, an average of 113 youth less than 20 years of age died annually from farm-related injuries.
 Between 1992 and 2000, more than four in 10 work-related fatalities of young workers occurred on farms.
 Half of the fatalities in agriculture involved youth under age 15.
 For workers 15 to 17, the risk of fatal injury is four times the risk for young workers in other workplaces, according to U.S. Department of Labor's Bureau of Labor Statistics.

-Examples of recent farm tragedies:
+Examples of recent farm tragedies follow: